Sinner wins ATP Finals again after prestigious victory over Alcaraz

-Jannik Sinner wins the ATP Finals in Turin as he did last year.
+Jannik Sinner wins the ATP Finals in Turin like last year.
 The Italian beat his great rival Carlos Alcaraz in two sets in a thrilling final.

 After some high-class rallies, Sinner won 7:6 (7:4), 7:5 and put down a big marker in his ongoing rivalry with the Spanish world number one.
 It was only the second win for the South Tyrolean in the last nine official duels with Alcaraz.